About Me

 If you want to see more fun, non-research based information about me you can find it here.

-Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.
+From October 2022 to January 2024, I was employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring distances to galaxies using Tip of the Red Giant Branch Stars.
+In this project I compared the TRGB distances of galaxies to the distance measured with Cephied variable stars.

 In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Christopher Fluke.
 In this project we were reaching how effectively humans and AI work together in teams, particularly in decision-making environments.
 In this position I ran experimental trials that involved collectioning biometric data from participants.
 I led the analysis of participant task performance and eye tracking data from pupil labs devices.